konkerama/heart-rate-monitor/README.md

 # Heart-Rate-Monitor
-## Created By: Konstantinos Keramaris, Theodwros Antonaros
+## Created By: Konstantinos Keramaris, Theodoros Antonaros

 This is our implementation  of a heart rate monitor using:
 1. Arduino Uno Board